10 Best Chicken Wings In Denver | Westword

 303-993-8662

 With a large dining area plus a patio, the original CD's in Westminster has room for a lot of wing fans — which is a good thing, since it tends to draw a big crowd regularly.
 And for good reason: Its deep-fried wings are available tossed in over twenty sauce options that range from totally mild choices like lemon pepper and teriyaki to the ghost pepper-spiked Last 1 Standing.
 CD's also understands that wing preferences are a personal thing.
 Want all flats, extra crispy, swimming in sauce?
 No problem.
 Beyond the wings themselves, the eatery serves up an extensive menu of other fried fare, from corn nuggets and okra to beer-battered haddock.
-Along with its Westminster outpost, it also operates a food truck and recently added an outpost in Aurora, with plans for a third in Parker.
+Along with its Westminster outpost, it also operates a food truck and added a smaller outpost in Aurora last year, with plans for a third in Parker.

 click to enlarge